cxj/cxj.github.io/_posts/2013-04-23-burp-proxy.md

 title: Using Burp with SSL Web Service Client
 ---

-Developing a web service client is sometimes easier when one can see the actual data being exchanged.
-In this case, the service provided used SOAP and SSL, which made the picture a bit more comples.
+Building a web service client can be easier when one can see the actual data    being exchanged.
+If the web service uses SOAP and SSL, the task is a bit more  complex.

-I had a simple proxy which could nicely display SOAP messages, but it only spoke HTTP.
-While the client could speak either HTTP or HTTPS, the server only allowed HTTPS connections.
-I needed something to speak HTTP to my client on one side and HTTPS to the server.
+[Tcpmon](http://ws.apache.org/tcpmon/) is a simple proxy which formats XML messages, but it only speaks HTTP.
+While my client can speak either HTTP or HTTPS, the server only allows HTTPS connections.
+I needed a proxy to speak HTTP to my client on one side and HTTPS to the server.
 Enter [Burp](http://portswigger.net/burp/).

+1. Obtain Burp.
+2. Launch Burp (e.g. java -jar burpsuite.jar)

+    By default, it listens on localhost (127.0.0.1) port 8080.

+3. Configure settings.
+For this purpose, these are the basics:
+    1. Proxy -> Intercept:  Intercept is on
+    2. Proxy -> Options:
+        1. Click listener listed to highlight, then Edit button to change.
+        2. If you want a different IP address or port, change them on the Binding tab.
+        3. On the Request handling tab, enable invisible proxy support (most non-web browser clients will not be proxy aware).
+        4. Enter the HTTPS server address in the Redirect box.
+        5. Enable Force use of SSL.